 Questions or concerns with passports, visas or birth abroad paperwork?
 Contact the Passport Office at DSN 314-452-4448 or Comm 06565-61-4448 or via email firstname.lastname@example.org.

 These actions are necessary to prevent unforeseen hardships to the military members and their families.
-It is essential, members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or dependents.
+It is essential that members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or dependents.
 Please understand that a Tourist Passport is required to travel outside of Germany while stationed abroad.

 The mission of the Bureau of Consular Affairs (CA) is to protect the lives and interests of American citizens abroad and to strengthen the security of United States borders through the vigilant adjudication of visas and passports.
 The Bureau issues the travel documents that allow Americans to travel the globe and lawful immigrants and visitors to travel to America and provides an essential cycle of life services to American citizens overseas.